Case-making clothes moths

 The larva of the case-making clothes moth feed on a wide variety of organic items.
 Food sources for the larva include: feathers, animal hides, taxidermy specimens, dry herbs, tobacco, furs, animal hair, carpets, wool and cotton clothing, and furniture.

 DIY case-making clothes moth prevention and control tips

 Homeowners generally don’t know that case-making clothes moths have invaded their home until they pull a damaged item out of storage.
-Because of this, putting preventative measures in place to protect your belongings from these pests is important.
+Because of this, putting the following preventative measures in place to protect your belongings from these pests is important: